Ryanasaurus/ProceduralContentExample/README.md

 the generation algorithm a little bit.
 The first clip is of the default generation algorithm.
 In the second I increased the amount of walls that will spawn in the level.
 In the final clip, I decreased the amount of walls, and the amount of food that spawns.

+##### How the algorithm works:

+This is a very simple demonstration of Procedural Content.
+It works by by just using a for loop, that populates the middle of the map, leaving an outer ring empty.
+The double for loop places walls, food, and enemies inside the level.

+When placing down a tile, it randomly selects from the available prefabs for each object.
+(8 walls, 8 floors, 3 Outer walls).
+This makes each level look different, and will make new levels each time.

 #### Other Examples

 * Minecraft (World)